moonexpr/cttb-ansible/roles/virt/README.md

 # LXC
 ## Adding a LXC controller
-To add a host as a lxc controller (ie running containers), this host should end up in the lxc-host group in the _hosts_ file.
+To add a host as a lxc controller (ie running containers), this host should end up in the lxd-host group in the _hosts_ file.

 #QEMU
 Please note at that this time *all filesystems need to be pre-created* as the